 Every student learned one poem during the Christmas holidays and then recited it to the rest of their class in an English lesson.
-Three winners were selected from each class to go into the Year Group final, and the teachers and students saw some great performances.
+Three winners were selected from each class to go into the Year Group finals, and the teachers and students saw some great performances.

-Congratulations to our worthy finalists:
+Congratulations to our worthy Grand Finalists: